Terminal.skills

 • Always use idempotency keys for payment operations to prevent double charges

-• Store all monetary amounts as integers in smallest currency unit (cents, pence)
+• Store monetary amounts as integers in smallest currency unit (cents, pence)

 • Generate sequential invoice numbers with no gaps for tax compliance